- 1 What to see in Pampanga

 Their creations are so popular that they are shipped internationally to worldwide zoos and have gained the favour of numberous celebrities, and even President Arroyo herself.
 If you would like to organise an educational tour, you can do so albeit it is only available for large groups of people and a minimum of 25 persons, so be sure you gather lots of interested people if you want to see the inner workings of the popular toy manufacturer.

 If you would like to visit or contact Hansa Toys, here are the company’s contact information

 (045) 599 3333

 Aqua Planet is a large waterpark located in Clark, Pampanga.
 It boasts 25 different attractions that individuals of all ages are sure to enjoy, such as the spiral slide, super bowl, flow rider, and more.
 All of these activities make Aqua Planet a very sought-after attraction, especially given its easily accessible and prime location just outside of Metro Manila.
 It had its soft opening recently, just this 2017, and opened its doors to the public in January 18.
 Ever since its opening, it’s been extremely popular so it would be a good idea to quickly save a date and get to the water park early with your friends, family, and loved ones!
-Also, the park closes at 5:00 PM daily so it’s really best to get there ASAP so you can get the most out of the huge variety of attractions during the day.
+Also, the park closes at 5:00 PM daily so it’s really best to get there ASAP (You can book your ticket here) so you can get the most out of the huge variety of attractions during the day.
 Aside from the exciting water activities, Aqua Planet is also a place to eat, shop, and drink – making it a fun place to visit for just about anybody despite their age and preferences.